Food smokers: all you need to know!

 The history of smoking food

 Smoking has been practised all over the world for millennia.
 Initially, smoking was a way of preserving food, mainly meat and fish, for longer.
-Since the advent of canned food and refrigerators, smoking has become secondary, but this method is still appreciated for the aromas and colours it brings to food.
+Since the advent of canned food and refrigerators, food smokers have become secondary, but this method is still appreciated for the aromas and colours it brings to food.

 It is straightforward: we expose food to smoke resulting from the slow combustion of shavings or sawdust, playing around with various kinds of wood and the duration of the smoking to add different flavours, according to the taste desired.

 Two smoking methods

 Cold smoking is the traditional technique for smoking salmon, ham, duck breasts or cheese.
 The temperature of the smoker should not exceed 25 ° C (ideally between 15 and 20 ° C).
 You especially have to be careful with salmon or cheese, which are very sensitive to heat.
 However, since they remain raw, some foods will therefore need to be cooked before being consumed.

 To succeed in your cold smoking, it is essential to: